Using query parameters

 Pagination

-The LIMIT clause allows you to select only the first n rows of a query result.
-The OFFSET clause allows you to skip n rows from the beginning of a query result.
+Use the LIMIT clause to select only the first n rows of a query result.
+Use the OFFSET clause to skip n rows from the beginning of a query result.
 Together, you can dynamically chunk the results of a query up into pages.

 For example, the following query introduces two dynamic parameters page_size and page which lets you control the pagination of a query result using query parameters on the URL of an API Endpoint.